Dehumanization: Native Americans

 Native Americans were dehumanized as "merciless Indian savages" in the United States Declaration of Independence.
+Two sculptures reflecting this view of the Natives were commissioned by the U.S. government and stood outside the U.S. Capitol from 1844 to 1958: The Discovery of America which depicted a triumphant Columbus and a "female savage", according to the Pennsylvania senator James Buchanan who proposed the sculpture, and The Rescue whose sculptor Horatio Greenough wrote that it was "to convey the idea of the triumph of the whites over the savage tribes".
 Following the Wounded Knee massacre in December 1890, author L. Frank Baum wrote:The Pioneer has before declared that our only safety depends upon the total extermination [sic] of the Indians.
 Having wronged them for centuries we had better, in order to protect our civilization, follow it up by one more wrong and wipe these untamed and untamable creatures from the face of the earth.
 In this lies safety for our settlers and the soldiers who are under incompetent commands.
 Otherwise, we may expect future years to be as full of trouble with the redskins as those have been in the past.
 In Martin Luther King Jr.'s book on civil rights, Why We Can't Wait, he wrote:

 Our nation was born in genocide when it embraced the doctrine that the original American, the Indian, was an inferior race.
 Even before there were large numbers of Negroes on our shores, the scar of racial hatred had already disfigured colonial society.
 From the sixteenth century forward, blood flowed in battles over racial supremacy.
 We are perhaps the only nation which tried as a matter of national policy to wipe out its indigenous population.
 Moreover, we elevated that tragic experience into a noble crusade.
 Indeed, even today we have not permitted ourselves to reject or to feel remorse for this shameful episode.
 Our literature, our films, our drama, our folklore all exalt it.

 King was an active supporter of the Native American rights movement, which he drew parallels with his own leadership of the civil rights movement.
 Both movements aimed to overturn dehumanizing attitudes held by members of the public at large against them.